windmill-labs/windmilldocs/docs/flows/1_flow_editor.md

 These are essentially Typescript template to easily write queries to a database.

-### Importing an action script from the Hub
+### Triggering an action script from the Hub

-You can import an action script from the [Hub](https://hub.windmill.dev/).
+You can refer to and trigger an action script from the [Hub](https://hub.windmill.dev/).
+You also have the possibility to fork it (copy it as an inline script) directly to modify its behavior.

-### Importing an action script from the workspace
+### Triggering an action script from the workspace

-You can import an action script from the workspace.
+You can refer to and trigger an action script from the workspace.
+Similar to the previous section, you can copy the script to an inline flow script and modify it.

 ![Flow action](../assets/flows/flow_new_action.png)

 ## Action editor